 Some changes are simply a part of life and some changes happen because of choices and circumstances.
 All changes have one thing in common — the necessity of letting go in order for growth and new life to take place.

 People will come and go; children grow up and move on into their own lives; loved ones pass away; and new life is born.

-The seasons of our lives quietly slip into the next and in the blink of an eye you come to realize — summer is passing while the autumn of life is beginning.
+The seasons of our lives quietly slip into the next and in the blink of an eye you come to realize — summer is passing away while the autumn of life is beginning.

 But even through the often hard things of change, there comes a time where we can bloom again.